awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

      &X-Amz-Signature=84c2e4f8fba7c577ac5d820711e34c6e45ffcd35be8a6b7c50f329a74f35f426
    ```

-    When the `DescribeDBClusters` results show a status of `available`, create the primary instance for the DB cluster so that replication can begin\.
-To do so, use the RDS API `[CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html)` action as shown in the following example\.
+    When `DescribeDBClusters` results show a status of `available`, create the primary instance for the DB cluster so that replication can begin\.
+To do so, use the RDS API [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) action as shown in the following example\.

    ```
    https://rds.us-east-1.amazonaws.com/